 We procure our ageLOC Spa systems and our Tru Face Essence products from single vendors who own or control the product formulations, ingredients, or other intellectual property rights associated with these products.
 We maintain good relationships with these vendors and do not anticipate termination of these relationships in the near term.
 However, to continue offering these product categories following any termination of our relationship with these vendors, we would need to develop and manufacture alternative products and source them from other vendors.
 We also acquire ingredients and products from one other supplier that manufactured products representing more than 10% of our Nu Skin personal care purchases in 2015.
 We maintain a good relationship with this supplier and do not anticipate that either party will terminate this relationship in the near term.
-In the event we become unable to source any products or ingredients from this supplier, we believe that we would be able to produce or replace those products or substitute ingredients.
+In the event we become unable to source any products or substitute ingredients.
 We also have ongoing relationships with secondary and tertiary suppliers.
 Please refer to "Risk Factors-The loss of suppliers or shortages in ingredients could harm our business" for a discussion of risks and uncertainties associated with our supplier relationships and with the sourcing of raw materials and ingredients.